 There are three credit reporting agencies that determine your credit score.
 These are where those extending the credit to you go to and check what your score is.
 Your score will determine how much a creditor has faith in you paying back whatever money you owe.
-If they are worried about you paying your debt back, then either you will not get the loan at all or will get a higher interest rate that you may not be able to afford and will end up paying more in the long run.
+Buying seasoned tradelines is one way to boost your credit score instantly and give you a better credit profile.
+If lenders are worried about you paying your debt back, then either you will not get the loan at all or will get a higher interest rate that you may not be able to afford and will end up paying more in the long run.

 Knowing where to start